How do Machine Learning Models Change?: METHODOLOGY

 \subsubsection{\textbf{Dataset Splits}}

-To comprehensively address our RQs, we end up with four distinct datasets:
+To address our RQs, we end up with four distinct datasets:

-\begin{enumerate} \item \textbf{+200,000 commits from 50,000 models}: This dataset, sampled randomly from HF, is used for the study of RQ1.
-It provides a broad overview of commit types and patterns across a diverse range of models.
+\begin{enumerate} \item \textbf{Commits from 100,000 models}: This dataset, containing over 680,000 classified commits randomly sampled from the HF population up to May 2025, is used for the study of RQ1.
+It provides a large-scale overview of commit types and patterns across a diverse range of models.

-\item \textbf{+200,000 commits from 10,000 models}: This dataset focuses on models that have at least 10 commits, enabling a more detailed evolutionary study for RQ2.
+\item \textbf{Commits from 14,343 models (with >= 10 commits)}: This dataset focuses on all models from our initial 100k sample that have at least 10 commits, enabling a more detailed evolutionary study for RQ2.
 It allows for the analysis of patterns and dependencies in commit sequences over time.

-\item \textbf{+1200 releases from 127 models}: This dataset includes models that have at least 5 releases, supporting the analysis for RQ3.1, RQ3.2, and RQ3.3.
-It facilitates the investigation of release patterns and their evolution across different models.
+\item \textbf{Releases from 202 models}: This dataset includes models identified through a filtering process (including having at least 5 and at most 50 plausible version tags), totaling 2,251 releases.
+It supports the analysis for RQ3.1, RQ3.2, and RQ3.3, facilitating the investigation of release patterns and their evolution across different models using repository-level data.

-\item \textbf{Metadata of 173 releases from 27 models}: This dataset focuses on the detailed metadata extracted from the releases of 27 models.
-It is specifically used for RQ3.4 to analyze the evolution of model parameters and configurations over time. \end{enumerate}
+\item \textbf{Metadata of releases from 28 models}: This dataset focuses on the detailed internal metadata extracted from the releases of a subset of the 202 models above, selected for parseable file formats.
+It is specifically used for RQ3.4 to analyze the evolution of model parameters and configurations over time by parsing the model files. \end{enumerate}

 Each dataset is designed to capture a specific aspect of model evolution, enabling a focused and thorough examination of the distinct facets addressed by our research questions.